jandelgado/golang-ci-template/README.md

-# Go CI template
+# golang travis-ci template
 ![ci status](https://travis-ci.org/jandelgado/ci-test.svg?branch=master)

-This repository serves as my template for travis-integrated go projects.
+This repository serves as my template for travis-ci-integrated go projects.
 It consists of a `hello, world!` like example in source file `main.go` which gets compiled into binary `ci-test`.
 The `pre-commit` script runs some checks on the code.
 When a new release is created, the released-artifacts are automatically